banksiaglobal/femtech-reminder/README.md

 # Thanks

-**We thank InterSystems for an opportunity to work on important present-day female issues**
+<h3 style="text-align: center;">We thank InterSystems for an opportunity to work on important present-day female issues</h3>

 # About authors